JesusdelCas99/LLM-Powered-GitHub-README-Generator/README.md

      conda activate readmeEnv
      ```

-4. **Generate Personal Access Token**: Generate Personal Access Token (PAT) with the required permissions (`contents:read`) based on your GitHub repository and update `config.cfg` file with your access token.
+3. **Generate Personal Access Token**

+    Generate Personal Access Token (PAT) with the required permissions (`contents:read`) based on your GitHub repository and update `config.cfg` file with your access token.

+4. **Configuration**

-5. **Configuration**: Customize `config.cfg` file according to your requirements.
+   Customize `config.cfg` file according to your requirements.
 Specify the GitHub repository, access token, model (Ollama model), excluded files, excluded folders, and other parameters.

-### Configuration

    In the `config.cfg` file, you can specify the following parameters:

    - `access_token`: Your GitHub personal access token.
    - `repository`: The GitHub repository in the format 'username/repository'.
    - `model`: The Ollama model to use for generating README content.
    - `files`: A comma-separated list of filenames to exclude from combination.
    - `folders`: A comma-separated list of folder names to exclude from combination.
    - `prompt_template`: The template for the prompt to be used for generating README content.
 Ensure it contains `{data}` to represent the repository content.

 ## Acknowledgments